MoonlightCapital/MoonlightBot-docs/versions-of-the-bot/premium.md

 {% tab title="Super" %}
 **Cost:** 15$/month

-* Custom role in MoonlightBot's support server, role name and color can be picked
 * Up to 6 collaborators
 * Custom server-specific features
 * The ability to buy up to two gift subscriptions at half price